The sword in the stone in Tuscany. San Galgano Abbey

 He created a cross with the hilt.
 This gesture, for medieval knights, had a high spiritual meaning because the overturned sword looks like a holy cross.

 The meaning of the act of Galgano was: giving up with war and use the sword as the instrument of reconciliation between God and the mankind.

 He started to preach the word of God in Siena and surroundings.
 Until he decided to retire up in a thatched hut on the Siepi Mountain.

 During his wander, in 1181, he also met the Pope Alexander III.
 He blessed Galgano, encouraging him to build an abbey close to his hut and to found a new monastic community in Chiusdino.

-The Origin of the Big Abbey
+The Origin of the Abbey of San Galgano in Tuscany

 This period of well-being lasted for less than 100 years because a dispute between the Republic of Siena and the papacy begins in 1364.
 This is the beginning of the slow decline of the San Galgano Abbey.
 All treasure and riches went sold, even the lead roof.
 This caused the collapse of the roof of the bell tower giving the abbey the current “open-work” aspect.

 Contrary to the legend saying that only the “chosen one” could pull out the sword in the stone, the sword could be pulled out.
 So in 1924, the local priest decided to pour liquefied lead in the hole to fix the sword.
 Later also a plastic protection has been put on the sword in the stone to avoid acts of vandalism.

 Experts of medieval swords confirm that the sword in the stone of San Galgano Abbey dates back to the 12th century.
 Other analyses confirm that the stone was really hard to break, but the sword easily stuck into it confirming to be in front of a divine miracle.

 The Dome of the Rotonda nearby San Galgano Abbey